Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/python.rst

 Stroke creation
 ---------------

-Finally, the stroke creation operator (Operators::create()) takes the active set of Chains as input and build Strokes.
+Finally, the stroke creation operator ``Operators.create()`` takes the active set of Chains as input and build Strokes.
 The operator takes two arguments.
-The first is a unary predicate that works on Interface1D that is designed to make a last selection on the set of chains.
+The first is a unary predicate that works on ``Interface1D`` that is designed to make a last selection on the set of chains.
 A Chain that doesn't satisfy the condition won't lead to a Stroke.
-The second input is a list of Shaders that will be responsible for the shading of each built stroke.
+The second input is a list of shaders that will be responsible for the shading of each built stroke.

 .. code-block:: python